chrisgundling/Udacity-P3-BehavioralCloning/README.md

 Submission for Udacity's Project 3 - Training Car to Drive Autonomously in Simulator

 # Approach
 My general approach for this project was to use the provided training data from Udacity and as many data augmentation techniques as necessary to produce a working model.
 While this project could have been handled with regression or classification (binning the steering angles into classes) I found regression to be much more successful and easier to implement.
-I tried two different models: the first being the well-established NVIDIA model from their paper (https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) and the second being a model that I had developed for Udacity’s Open Source Challenge #2 ‘Using Deep Learning to Predict Steering Angles’ (https://github.com/chrisgundling/self-driving-car/tree/master/steering-models/community-models/cg23).
-The models were vastly different as NVIDIA’s only uses around 250,000 parameters whereas the VGG style model has nrealy 34 million parameters.
+I tried two different models: the first being the well-established NVIDIA model from their paper (https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) and the second being a similar model to what I had developed for Udacity’s Open Source Challenge #2 ‘Using Deep Learning to Predict Steering Angles’ (https://github.com/chrisgundling/self-driving-car/tree/master/steering-models/community-models/cg23).
+The models were vastly different as NVIDIA’s only uses around 250,000 parameters whereas the VGG style model that I first tried has nearly 34 million parameters.

 I experimented with various data-preprocessing techniques, 7 different augmentation methods and varied the dropout of each of the two models that I tested.
-In the end I found NVIDIA’s architecture to work significantly better and require less tuning.
+In the end I found that NVIDIA’s architecture did a better job generalizing to the test Track (Track2) and require less tuning.
 My final NVIDIA model did not use dropout and was able to drive on both Track 1 and 2.
-The larger VGG type model could have been further improved, but it took significantly longer to train and required more hyper-parameter tuning.
+I ran into steering latency issues with the larger VGG model while testing in the simulator on CPU.
+I ended up scaling down the image size on this model from 128X128 to 64X64 and halving the size of the fully-connected layer.
+This allowed the VGG style model to drive on both Track 1 and 2.
 I have included both models for the reviewer to test, but the best results were using the NVIDIA model with throttle value of 0.2 on Track 1 and 0.3 on Track 2 to get up the steepest hills.

 # Hardware/Testing Setup
 I trained these models using a modified version of Udacity’s CarND AWS AMI with a g2.2xlarge GPU and tested the models on my Macbook Pro laptop with CPU.
 The simulator was set to the 'Fastest' setting with screen resolution of 640 X 480.
 I adjusted the drive.py script to implement the same pre-processing methods that I used for the training data (cropping, re-sizing, normalizing images).
-The model can be trained using the following command for GPU or CPU:
+The NVIDIA model can be trained using the following command for GPU or CPU:
 ```
 python model.py --dataset data/ --model cnn --nb-epoch 10 --resized-image-height 66 --resized-image-width 200
 ```